Atlanta Spinal Cord Injury Lawyers

-Seeking treatment for a spinal cord injury
+Seeking treatment for a spinal cord injury in Georgia

 If you sustain a spinal cord injury that requires intensive rehabilitative care, you may end up at Shepherd Center in Atlanta, a not-for-profit hospital that specializes in spinal cord and brain injuries.
 U.S. News & World Report ranks Shepherd Center as the 9th best rehabilitation center in the country, out of 295 ranked facilities.